travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2018-07-31

+✅  Field `StoredCard.adviseMessage` description changed from `List of advise messages.` to `List of messages`

+✅  Deprecation reason on field `AddOns.distribute` has changed from `You can find it in distribution AddOn` to `deprecated from 2018-05-21.
+You can find it in distribution AddOn`

+✅  Field `PointOfSale.adviseMessage` description changed from `List of messages` to `List of advise messages.`

+✅  Field `entities` was added to object type `AdminQuery`

+✅  Type `EntityFilter` was added

 ## 2018-07-26 {#20180726}

 ⚠️  Enum value `ORG` was added to enum `GroupTypeInput`